seognil-lab/cheerup/readme.md

 runner info declared in `package.json`.

 If mantras list changed, the cli will complete other staff (such as update daily function) before run.

+(I'm sorry but I don't know how to improve the ramdom pick algorithm yet, maybe you can improve it :)